zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/jupyter-guide/index.md

 When setting up JupyterLab, the following will happen:
 - [uv](https://astral.sh/blog/uv) will be downloaded to your local machine and used to set up a virtual environment (venv).
 UV is extremely fast and a great replacement tool for many common python tools (pipenv, pip-compile, install, etc.)
-- venv will be creating using the python version and packages (and their dependecies) as defined in the [pyproject.toml](https://gitlab.com/gitlab-data/data-science/-/blob/main/pyproject.toml)
+- venv will be created using the python version and packages (and their dependecies) as defined in [pyproject.toml](https://gitlab.com/gitlab-data/data-science/-/blob/main/pyproject.toml)
 - JupyterLab will be built withint the venv

 ## Installation Instructions